cyb3rko/about-icons/README.md

 - website (should be added)
 - link to the used icon (should be added)
 - boolean if icon was modified (default is *false*)
-- icon license (currently supported licenses (if you are missing one, please [open an issue](https://github.com/cyb3rko/about-icons/issues/new))):
+- icon license (currently supported licenses (if you are missing one, please [open an issue](https://github.com/cyb3rko/about-icons/issues/new) for the used [licenses library](https://github.com/cyb3rko/android-licenses-library))):
   - [apache_2.0](https://www.apache.org/licenses/LICENSE-2.0)
   - [mit](https://opensource.org/licenses/MIT)
   - [cc_by_3.0](https://creativecommons.org/licenses/by/3.0/)